Here is a great bit of military and aviation trivia for Walt Disney theme park fans.

 An Interesting Find

-So here’s what we found in Smugglers Run.
+So here’s what I found in Smugglers Run.

-Be on the lookout when walking through the ride queue you will enter the engine room/mechanic shop of Ohnaka Transport Solutions, the location where the Millennium Falcon is parked at Blacks Spire Outpost, the fictional town in Disney’s Hollywood Studios Star Wars: Galaxies Edge.
+Be on the lookout when walking through the standby ride queue, you will enter the engine room/mechanic shop of Ohnaka Transport Solutions, the location where the Millennium Falcon is parked at Black Spire Outpost, the fictional town in Disney’s Hollywood Studios Star Wars: Galaxy’s Edge.

-As you walk through the engine room on the scaffolding, sitting on the floor is the thrust reverser section of a C-141 engine.
+As you walk through the queue in the engine room on the scaffolding, sitting on the floor is the thrust reverser section of a C-141 engine.
 It is sitting on the floor with the rear facing up.
-For those in the know the TR section is intact including the stang doors (those are the pointy tips is sticking up).
+For those in the know, the TR section is intact, including the stang doors (those are the pointy tips that are sticking up).

 C-141 Thrust Reverser section in Star Wars: Galaxies Edge Millennium Falcon: Smugglers Run

-Below, is a great image of the C-141 flying over the National Museum of the United States Air Force.
-If you look at the rear of the engines you’ll see the pointy tips of the stang doors sticking out the rear.
+Below is a great image of the C-141 flying over the National Museum of the United States Air Force.
+If you look at the rear of the engines, you’ll see the pointy tips of the stang doors sticking out the rear at the top and bottom of each engine.

 The last C-141 Flies over the National Museum of the U.S. Air Force.
 USAF Photo